 We highly recommend the ceviche.
 You won’t regret it.

 Pharm Table: You go to Pharm Table for some of the most delicious vegetarian creations in San Antonio.
 Chef Elizabeth is a master that cooking up dishes that not only taste divine but are also great for your body created with centuries-old cultural diets like Ayurvedic and Blue Zones diets in mind.
 The kitchen contains no gluten, processed sugar, or dairy products yet you can add locally-raised chicken, beef, and pork available for addition to any dish.

 Address | 106 Auditorium Cir, San Antonio, TX 78205

 As you can see, regardless of what type of food you’re into- chances are you’ll find something that you’ll love.
-Aside from the wonderful food scene, San Antonio has so many other interesting things to offer that you’ll mostly like run out of time before you know it.
+Aside from food travel, San Antonio has so many other interesting things to offer that you’ll mostly like run out of time before you know it.